All single-use lightweight plastic shopping bags with a thickness of 35 microns or less will be banned in Victoria from 1 November 2019.

 Produce bags used for unpackaged food like fruit, meat and seafood, garbage bags and bin liners, and dog waste and nappy bags will remain legal.

-Ms Bath said in Victoria about 10 per cent of all waste disposed of to landfill is plastic, so eliminating single use plastic where we can is a small but very practical way to reduce our environmental impact.”
+“In Victoria about 10 per cent of all waste disposed of to landfill is plastic, so eliminating single use plastic where we can is a small but very practical way to reduce our environmental impact,” Ms Bath said.

-“It doesn’t have to be hard or expensive to make a difference and I am pleased to support this important initiative by offering the free bags across the Gippsland,” said Ms Bath.
+“It doesn’t have to be hard or expensive to make a difference and I am pleased to support this important initiative by offering the free bags across the Gippsland.”

 “Anyone who wants a free reusable bag ahead of the ban can call in to my electorate office at 181 Franklin Street Traralgon.”